Most people that visit Virginia Beach stay in Virginia Beach.

 You can stroll on the fishing pier, unwind on sandy beaches, or wander along old streets to shop fine art pieces in nearby boutiques.

-Take your dining experience to another level in town’s fine dining restaurants with a view of the York River.
+Take your dining experience to another level in the town’s fine dining restaurants with a view of the York River.

-Yorktown’s American Revolution Museum will certainly make you step back in time while you explore the living museum with imitations of Revolution-era farms, Continental army campsites, and other exhibits.
+Yorktown’s American Revolution Museum will certainly make you step back in time while you explore the living museum with imitations of Revolution-era farms, Continental Army campsites, and other exhibits.

 Various outdoor activities are organized on-site all year round, such as concerts, wine festivals, and artwork exhibitions.

-Currituck Co.
+7. Currituck Co.
 (North Carolina)

 Driving Time: 53 minutes

-Currituck County, located on the northernmost tip of Outer Banks, was believed to be the base of North Carolina’s first ports.
+Currituck County, located on the northernmost tip of the Outer Banks, was believed to be the base of North Carolina’s first ports.

 This place will demand your attention with its rich agricultural products, scenic historical sights, and gorgeous NC beaches!

-While visiting, you can visit Currituck National Wildlife Refuge – home to abundant wildlife.
+While visiting, you can visit Currituck National Wildlife Refuge, home to abundant wildlife.

 It provides various activities for exploring Haywood Bell House’s historical sites, the glorious Currituck Beach Lighthouse (one of North Carolina’s most beautiful lighthouses), and Currituck County Library.

-Make your trip a memorable one while taking part in wild horse adventures, backcountry safari tours, and corolla jeep adventures, visiting Corolla Adventure Park, or learning about the region’s ecosystem at the Outer Banks Center for Wildlife Education.
+Make your trip a memorable one while taking part in wild horse adventures, backcountry safari tours, and Corolla jeep adventures, visiting Corolla Adventure Park, or learning about the region’s ecosystem at the Outer Banks Center for Wildlife Education.

 Driving Time: 53 minutes

-Nestled in Isle of Wight County, Smithfield is a true gem for both locals and tourists.
 Whether you are an art or history enthusiast, epicure, or nature lover, this charming small town in Virginia will ensure your exceptional experience.

 Take a stroll on Main Street and admire the unique Gothic and Colonial architectural style buildings along with their history.